-8. Tilbury Street (LB-5)
+7. Tilbury Street/Sleaford Road (LB-5)

-Shared Roadway; Rosedale Avenue to Sleaford Road
+Shared Roadway; Rosedale Avenue to Capital Crescent Trail

 This bikeway would improve north-south connectivity on the east side of the Sector Plan area and would provide an alternative to Wisconsin Avenue for bicyclists.
-This bikeway corresponds to the Sector Plan's recommendation that Tilbury Street serve as the "eastern greenway," or an area of transition between the high land-use density of Downtown Bethesda and its surrounding neighborhoods.
-Since this bikeway is proposed as a shared roadway, it is not anticipated to conflict with any of the open space or storm water management recommendations associated with the greenway.
+This bikeway corresponds to the Sector Plan's recommendation that Tilbury Street serve as the "eastern greenway," or an area of transition between the high landuse density of Downtown Bethesda and its surrounding neighborhoods.
+Since this bikeway is recommended as a shared roadway, it is not anticipated to conflict with any of the open space or storm water management recommendations associated with the greenway.
 This bikeway should have clear wayfinding signs and markings to encourage its use as an important connection within Downtown Bethesda.